Early televisions in homes

 The renting firm was called Radio Rentals, so presumably it rented out radios too.
 In retrospect, its name was rather surprising since everyone at the time still referred to a radio as a wireless.

-The television programmes and intervals
+Television programmes and intervals

 Because television was so new, the programmes were based on known entertainment at the time: the theatre, cinema or street and park entertainment.
-So it was quite normal to have an interval in a programme to give viewers the chance to go and make a cup of tea.
+So it was quite normal to have an interval in a programme to give viewers the chance to make a cup of tea.
 I particularly remember goldfish swimming around the screen during these intervals.
 The end of the interval was signalled by the sound of a ringing bell.